 Equal Justice Works invites qualified evaluators to competitively apply to conduct an evaluation of the Equal Justice Works Elder Justice Program, a legal fellowship program designed to increase access to legal assistance for older victims of crime.

-Fellows provide direct legal services, outreach and education, working with victims of elder abuse and exploitation to enforce their rights and address wide-ranging civil legal issues, such as financial exploitation, housing, protection orders, guardianship, and public benefits.
+The Elder Justice Program mobilizes a cohort of attorneys as Fellows to provide direct legal services, outreach and education, and work with victims of elder abuse and exploitation to enforce their rights and address wide-ranging civil legal issues such as financial exploitation, housing, protection orders, guardianship, and public benefits.

 The Elder Justice Program is supported by an award from the U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime (OVC), Award Number 2019-V3-GX-K033.
 This federal funding is supplemented by funds from private donors.

 The RFP is temporarily suspended.
 Please check back soon for more details.